Virtual Classroom Online Whiteboard Tools

 You can go back to the whiteboard’s default view using the Center Canvas tool: (Center Canvas)

 This brings you back to the center of the whiteboard where you start out by default.
 It is useful if you’ve moved far away from the center while using the pan tool and want to go back.

 The Grid tool (Grid) can be used to apply a grid to the whiteboard and is useful if you’re teaching mathematics or economics, for example.

-Undo (Undo) Step back in drawing (50 steps limit) only available with the permission to Edit All Objects
+Undo (Undo) will back drawing actions (50 commands limit) only available if the permission to Edit Objects Created by Others is turned on.

-Redo (Redo) Step forward in drawing (50 steps limit) only available with the permission to Edit All Objects
+Redo (Redo) will forward drawing actions (50 commands limit) only available if the permission to Edit Objects Created by Others is turned on.

 Duplicate / Copy element – select the element(s) and right-click Copy (Ctrl+C) then Paste (Ctrl+V) or select the Duplicate tool (Duplicate) that creates a duplicate element right next to the original.

 You can also use standard desktop shortcuts, such as: Ctrl+A (Select All), Ctrl+C (Copy), Ctrl+V (Paste), Ctrl+X (Cut)

-Delete element (Trash can) – there are several ways to delete elements.
-Select the element(s) and press the Delete button or right-click and select “Delete”.
+Delete element (the Trash) – there are several ways to delete elements.
+Select the element(s) and press the Delete button or right-click and select “Remove”.
 You can also use the keyboard buttons Del and Backspace.